Junaiddali/Data-Science/README.md

 ### K-means Clustering

 K-means clustering is a popular unsupervised machine learning algorithm used for grouping data points into clusters based on their similarity.
+There are example of customer segmentation and image segmentation in this repository.